The standard is based on Elastic Common Schema (ECS), with all deviations and clarifications noted below.

 can still be available to use in a vendor-specific field, e.g. Vendor.event_type

-fields shall not be present.
+fields shall not be present.en-us

 locale.